-As postmenopausal women have a slightly higher risk of ovarian cancer, regular ultrasound scans and blood tests are usually recommended over the course of a year to monitor the cyst.
+If you are postmenopausal, there is a slightly higher risk of ovarian cancer.
+Regular ultrasound scans and blood tests are usually recommended over the course of a year to monitor the cyst.

 Surgical treatment to remove the cysts may be needed if they're large, causing symptoms or potentially cancerous.

 Ovarian cysts do not usually prevent you getting pregnant, although they can sometimes make it harder to conceive.